CodecoolGlobal/ask-mate-3-python-Deezyeke/README.md

 add to the unfinished stories from last week on your product backlog.
 Try to estimate these new stories as well, and, based on the estimations, decide how many your team can finish until the demo.
-As the order is important, you choose from the beginning of the list as much as you can.
+As the order is important, you choose from the beginning of the list as much as you can."

-## What are you going to learn?

-- Web routing and redirects
-- Gitflow workflow
-- Advanced SQL commands (`JOIN`, `GROUP BY`, and aggregate functions)
-- User authentication with sessions
-- Hashed passwords
-- HTML and the Jinja2 templating engine
-- Javascript basics DOM manipulation

-## Tasks
+### This week's goals

 1. Since you work in a new repository, but also need the code from the previous sprint, add the `ask-mate-3` repository as a new remote to the repository of the previous sprint, then pull (merge) and push your changes into it.
     - There is a merge commit in the project repository that contains code from the previous sprint.